jon-wurtz/TWA/README.md

 # TWA
-Work under A. Polkovnikov on Quantum Phase Space dynamics
+Work under A. Polkovnikov on Quantum Phase Space dynamics.

+Written mainly in Python.